microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     hardware after the Client Driver detects that its hardware has been surprise removed.

--   Usually this callback sets a flag in the Module's Private Context to so that other callbacks and Methods know the underlying device is no longer present.
+-   Usually this callback sets a flag in the Module's Context to so that other callbacks and Methods know the underlying device is no longer present.